Language-Research-Technology/ldaca-website/content/news/posts/gdrf-2024/index.md

 draft: false
 aliases:
   - "/posts/gdrf-2024/"
+layout: post
 ---

 As detailed in an [earlier](../gdrf/) post, we ran a Graduate Digital Research Fellowship (GDRF) program in 2023 under the auspices of the Australian Text Analytics Program ([ATAP](https://www.atap.edu.au)).
-The program ran again in 2024, under the Language Data Commons of Australia banner with three students participating and with {{< profile id = "hames" >}} and {{< profile id = "musgrave" >}} co-ordinating the activity.
+The program ran again in 2024, under the Language Data Commons of Australia banner with three students participating and with <Profile id = "hames" /> and <Profile id = "musgrave" /> co-ordinating the activity.

-The program supports research students to explore the possibilities of digital scholarship, particularly in {{< glossary_link display="HASS" id="hass" >}}.
+The program supports research students to explore the possibilities of digital scholarship, particularly in <GlossaryLink display="HASS" id="hass" />.
 Our Fellows are students undertaking extended research projects who spent 12–15 weeks learning about digital and computational skills in order to enhance their current research/thesis topic or to work on an independent digital project.
 They explored digital research methods in areas including:

 - computational analysis of text
 - analysis of digital images